 Best Credit Cards for Flights

 The Chase Sapphire Reserve® isn’t one of the best travel credit cards for beginners, but it’s one of the best credit cards for miles and premium perks.
-Its 50% travel redemption bonus makes the ongoing 50,000-point signup bonus (after spending $4,000 in the first 90 days) worth $750 because each point is worth 1.5 cents each.
+Its 50% travel redemption bonus makes the ongoing 50,000-point signup bonus (after spending $4,000 in the first 3 months) worth $750 in award travel due to each point is worth 1.5 cents each.
 This is one of the highest redemption values for credit card rewards points.
-The Sapphire Reserve is the best credit card for flights since it earns 3x valuable Ultimate Rewards.

 The 50% bonus is great, but you might find more value with the 1:1 Chase Ultimate Rewards transfer partners like United, Southwest Airlines, and Aer Lingus.
 These airlines offer low-priced award flights and they don’t charge crazy fuel surcharge fees that other carriers tack onto “free” award tickets.